danielk333/hardtarget/docs/analyse/config_parameters.md

 ```

-A real example of a configuration file for a gmf analysis could then look as:
+A real example of a configuration file for a target estimation gmf analysis could then look as:

 ```ini
   [processing]